g4goza/rundeck-s3-log-plugin/README.md

 `AWSSecretKey`: AWS secret key, required if using `AWSAccessKeyId` `AWSCredentialsFile`: Properties file which contains `accessKey` and `secretKey` entries.
-The alternative to specifying the `AWSAccessKeyId` and `AWSSecretKey`
+The alternative to specifying the `AWSAccessKeyId` and `AWSSecretKey` `AWSAssumeRole`: If you setup up to be able to assume Role, then this is the role you want to Assume into, prerequisite is to setup the role this is running as to have assume role to role defined.
+More information can be found here: https://awscli.amazonaws.com/v2/documentation/api/latest/reference/sts/assume-role.html

 The plugin uses uses the following key/values for configuring the **AWS S3 Bucket**: